-The murder of George Floyd at the hands of police officers in Minnesota in May this year sparked outrage across the world.
-This event reignited an important conversation across the globe but it’s time to look at our own actions in Australia, at how Indigenous people are treated by our law enforcement and how we can do better by the First Nations people.
+The May 2020 murder of George Floyd has now been officially acknowledged to be at the hands of police officers after the recent arrest and guilty verdict of Derek Chauvin.
+Although this event reignited an important conversation across the globe, it’s really time to look at our own actions in Australia, at how Indigenous people are treated by our law enforcement and how we can do better by the First Nations people.

 “Blackfellas are always speaking about police brutality — why aren’t people listening?
 We’ve long been theorising on it and protesting it,” Dr Chelsea Bond, a Munanjahli and South Sea Islander woman at the University of Queensland, told the ABC.

 “What is it about people’s failure to see and hear and how is this connected to the idea of terra nullius — that we’re not even here?
 There is a relationship.”

 Becoming an anti-racist ally doesn’t happen overnight.
 You must put in the time and effort to educate yourself about the issues and the ways you have — inadvertently or not — been contributing to white supremacy.
 This responsibility doesn’t lay at the feet of the Indigenous community either, it is up to us to self-educate ourselves through literature and documentaries.

 Another way to show your support is through donations — either by donating your time or money — to continue working towards becoming an informed ally.
-If you reposted a black square on Instagram in June this year but haven’t done anything since, it’s time to correct that through education.
+If you put up a black square on Instagram in June last year or have called out some of the big media stories of racism in America that’s a good start, but it’s time to look deeper into what’s happening in our own country and take action.

 Another such way is to put your money where your mouth is.
 Below, we’ve listed Indigenous organisations who would benefit from your financial support, as well as the families of those who have died in custody.